ErnestoTz-WR/Udemy-VueJS-Maximilian/02-Basics&CoreConcepts/README.md

 This is that common that Vue has a shortcut = `v-mode:`

-> Coming from the development branch
+> Coming from the development